bndernet/bnder-docs/docs/general/team.md

 # Team

-Our Team is made up of 2 Administrators/Developers and 4 voluntarily moderators.
+Our Team is made up of 2 Administrators/Developers and 4 voluntary moderators.

 ## Administrators